Rent the Runway confidentially files for U.S. IPO

 It raised funds last year at a valuation of $750 million, below its previous valuation of $1 billion, Bloomberg News reported in June.

-Demand for second-hand clothes has jumped in recent months as customers become increasingly conscious about their carbon footprint, boosting revenues at subscription-based styling service Stitch Fix (SFIX.O) and online resale shop ThredUp (TDUP.O).
+Demand for second-hand clothes has jumped in recent months as customers become increasingly conscious about their carbon footprint, boosting revenues at subscription-based styling service Stitch Fix and online resale shop ThredUp.

-Denim maker Levi Strauss (LEVI.N) has also entered the used clothing market, while Etsy (ETSY.O) last month announced the acquisition of Gen Z-focused fashion resale firm Depop for $1.63 billion. read more
+Denim maker Levi Strauss has also entered the used clothing market, while Etsy last month announced the acquisition of Gen Z-focused fashion resale firm Depop for $1.63 billion.

 Online eyewear seller Warby Parker and Forever 21 owner Authentic Brands Group have also filed for IPOs this year.